hchiam/please/README.md

     python interpreter.py text.txt

+You can find the example "source code" in text.txt.

 # Why?

 What if code could be easy to read and be *more* like an English sentence?
 What if you could easily write code just by talking with speech recognition software?
 How might you combine these two things (easy-to-read and easy-to-say code)?